Styku/cern-battlebots/_bots/timmy.md

 # Timmy build guide
 [work in progress]

 Here you'll find a step by step guide to build Timmy.
+Actually, it's very short:
+1. Get all of the components
+2. Print the chassi
+3. Solder electronics together (there will be a more detailed guide on this soon!)
+4. Program the transmitter

 ## Required components
 * 2x [Turnigy 15mm 75:1 motor]({{ site.url }}/parts#turnigy-motor-15mm-75-1){:target="_blank"}
 * 2x [Brushed ESC]({{ site.url }}/parts#generic-brushed-esc){:target="_blank"}